johnpeart/johnpeart.github.io/src/posts/blogpost/2020-12-21-2020-resolutions-review.md

 ## How did I do?

-Despite everything that's happened in the hellscape that is the year 2020, things have gone remarkably well.
+Despite everything that’s happened in the hellscape that is the year 2020, things have gone remarkably well.
 As at 21 December 2020, **83% of my goals have have been completed** giving each goal an equal weighting.

-Here's a blow-by-blow account of progress on each goal.
+Here’s a blow-by-blow account of progress on each goal.

 ### Give something back

-Let's start with the bad news: this year, I aimed to give something back by becoming a charity trustee or a college governor.
+Let’s start with the bad news: this year, I aimed to give something back by becoming a charity trustee or a college governor.
 I started to look but nothing suitable has come up. **So I haven't achieved this goal**.

 One thing I _have_ started to do is volunteer with an LGBT+ charity, [Just Like Us](http://justlikeus.org), as a mentor.
-That's a great first step, but I want to do more because I think it's important.
+That’s a great first step, but I want to do more because I think it’s important.

 I'm going to keep this goal for next year and try again.